Wire and Cable - A Basic PrimerBy Robert Cong

 Here are some variations of wire products, each with its own properties for a specific job.

 magnet wire in transformers and motors.
 Great for prototyping on a breadboard.
 CAT6 and fiber optic cables.
 These are mainly used for connecting devices and transferring data communication at high speeds.
 Network cable commonly comes in twisted pairs in order to cancel out EMI.
 USB, ATX, extension cables, and more.
 It is used to connect the various components of a computer, which require compact flexibility.
 Ribbon cables, in particular, are made of many conducting stranded wires running parallel to each other.

-UL1007 / UL1569: Almost all hook-up wire contains this rating.
+A Few Codes, Approvals and RecognitionsUL1007 / UL1569: Almost all hook-up wire contains this rating.
 UL1007 deems the wire with a safe operating temperature of up to 80°C (176°F) and 300V, while UL1569 deems it with a safe operating temperature of up to 105°C (221°F) and 300V.

 UL1423: Wire insulated with extruded PVDF (polyvinylidene fluoride).
-Notably for use in kynar wire and back panel areas such as computers, network stations, and business machines.
+Notably for use in kynar wire and back panel areas such as computers, network stations and business machines.

 UL94V: Flammability standard for plastics, subject to the connectors on cables.
 Defines the plastic's burn characteristics in various settings.

-ULVW-1: Vertical Wire flame test, which tests the material's ability to resist fire along a vertically suspended wire.
+ULVW-1: Vertical wire flame test, which tests the material's ability to resist fire along a vertically suspended wire.
 Significantly reduces the risk of fire due to the wire or cable and its materials.

 MIL-C: Applies to military-grade cables and components to define the electrical and mechanical requirements and the standards of attenuation and structural return loss.